google/temporian/docs/src/user_guide.md

 ["feature_1", "feature_2"]
 ```

 You can modify feature names using the `tp.rename` and `tp.prefix` operators. `tp.rename` changes the name of features, while `tp.prefix` adds a prefix in front of existing feature names.
-Note that they do not modify the content of the input node, but return a new node with the modified feature names.
+Note that they do not modify the content of the input Node, but return a new Node with the modified feature names.

 ```python
 # Rename a single feature.